 Use these short, self-guided activities to create a positive culture around digital learning.

-Digital citizenship will be especially important this fall as middle and high school students across the country return to school virtually, in one form or another.
-Students will be on their devices, communicating, collaborating, and creating with digital tools more than ever before.
-But amid the pressures of distance learning, we know that educators may not have as much instructional time for things like digital citizenship.
+Students are on their devices, communicating, collaborating, and creating with digital tools more than ever before.
+But amid the pressures of teaching, we know that educators may not have as much instructional time for things like digital citizenship.

 To address this, we've pulled together a collection of short digital citizenship activities that students can complete independently, or with parents or caregivers.
 All the videos and games below emphasize the importance of digital citizenship as a foundation for digital learning.